 Parent company: The Riverside Company (U.S.A).

-Electro-Voice is a big player in the world of loudspeakers and live sound systems, but also has a very impressive line of microphones.
+Electro-Voice is a big player in loudspeakers and live sound systems but also has an impressive line of microphones.
 EV’s microphones are definitely worth knowing about and trying (particularly their RE line).

-Electro-Voice is an industry leader in the design, engineering, and manufacturing of professional audio equipment including microphones.
+Electro-Voice is an industry leader in designing, engineering, and manufacturing professional audio equipment, including microphones.
 Their passion for sound quality is uncompromising in their efforts to produce best-in-class sound reinforcement solutions.

 Electro-Voice is one of the few companies of their size to design all components in‑house and have numerous patents on industry-leading microphones.